 Sequestration.
-On March 4, 2013 the Internal Revenue Service announced certain automatic reductions to federal budget items would take place, effective March 1, 2013.
+On March 4, 2013, the Internal Revenue Service announced certain automatic reductions to federal budget items would take place, effective March 1, 2013.
 Based upon the requirements of the Balanced Budget and Emergency Deficit Control Act of 1985, as amended, the automatic reductions are due to "sequestration."
 Federal subsidies on BABs and QSCBs, among others, were reduced by 8.70%, a reduction of \$3.2 million from the subsidies provided toward the District's July 1, 2013 bond interest cost.
-The sequestration has continued with the annual sequestration rate determined at the beginning of each Federal Fiscal Year (October 1).
-The IRS announced that the Federal subsidy for Federal Fiscal Year 2021 would be reduced by 5.7%, resulting in \$2.10 million less for each of the District's interest payments in January and July 2021.
-The reduced subsides are offset by additional tax levies on District taxpayers.
+The sequestration has continued with the annual sequestration rate typically determined at the beginning of each Federal Fiscal Year (October 1).
+However, the IRS announced that the Federal subsidy for Federal Fiscal Years 2021 to 2030 would be reduced by 5.7%, resulting in \$2.10 million less for each of the District's interest payments in January and July 2022.
+The reduced subsidies are offset by additional tax levies on District taxpayers.
 Unless Congress otherwise addresses the federal deficit matter, sequestration will occur each federal fiscal year.